Greece Moments Greece Moments

 Clock Tower and Town Hall of Halki

 A detour to the town hall and the striking clock tower above the ferry dock is a must.
-The natural stone tower is an architectural gem and one of the first buildings you see when entering the port of Halki.
+The natural stone tower is an architectural gem and one of the first things you see when entering the port of Halki.

 Uhrenturm Chalki Roloi Griechenland